KW Electronics Ltd - A very British Company

 By 1969 the storm clouds were gathering for UK and US Ham Radio manufacturers, but KW managed to upgrade the 2000A to the 2000B and found a real winner in the UK market.
-As well as a few minor design tweaks the big improvement was a 2 speed dial mechanism with better readout and the rig sold like hot cakes for a few years.
-Ther are stories of queues of UK hams turning up at the Dartford Works on a Saturday to pay cash for their new KW2000B !.
+As well as a few minor design tweaks the big improvement was a 2 speed dial mechanism with a slightly better readout and the rig sold like hot cakes for a few years.
+There are stories of queues of UK hams turning up at the Dartford Works on a Saturday to pay cash for their new KW2000B !.
 The last gasp for the 2000 was the 2000E from 1973 until around 1976 (its missing from the 1976/7 KW catalogue).
-Although it was the first (and only) complete redesign of the KW2000, had an improved receiver front end and 500kHz band segments, it suffered from further cost cutting, strong competition and limited development - and there was no denying that by the time of is introduction all valve HF SSB transceivers were a dying breed (it turned out to be a slow and painful death for Drake, KW and Swan amongst others).
+Although it was the first (and only) complete redesign of the KW2000, had an improved receiver front end and 500kHz band segments, it suffered from further cost cutting, strong competition and limited development.
+There was no denying that by the time of is introduction all valve HF SSB transceivers were a dying breed (it turned out to be a slow and painful death for Drake, KW and Swan amongst others).
 The commercial variant - the KW2000CAT - channelised radio telephone sold well into the 70's and in its last incarnation used solid state Plessey devices for the low level signal generation.